redneckbeard/gadget/README.md

 function will make Gadget serialize the body values returned from your controller methods when the appropriate headers are found in the request.

+Gadget also ships with `processor.TemplateProcessor`, which wraps Go's excellent html/template package.
+For any given route, it will load two
+templates:

+* `$GADGET_ROOT/templates/base.html`, and
+* `$GADGET_ROOT/templates/<controller_name>/<action_name>.html`, where
+  `controller_name` is the same as the value used in routes, and `action_name` is the name of the controller method being invoked as a lowercase string.

+If either of these templates is not found, the processor will return a 404.
+If both are found, the resulting `*Template` will be executed with the interface{}
+value returned from the controller method as the context.

+This is a thin wrapper around the templating package.
+There is no abstraction around the templating language itself, so the controller method template files must explicitly define a template (or multiple templates) and `base.html` must reference those templates for the system to actually work.

 Wish list
 ---------